Menu

 Join the WWO Virtual Book Club & Social!
 Offered virtually so all can join, we gather quarterly to socialize and discuss a book around the theme of women in the outdoors.

-This quarter’s book is The Magnetic North by Sara Wheeler:
+This quarter’s book is Changing Gears by Sequoia Schmidt:

 Come join a community of women who share the outdoors in all ways possible!
 The Zoom logon information will be provided to you in an email the day before the meeting.